Skip to content

 • -t120 requests a 2 hour (120 minute) reservation

-• -n1 requests a single rank - only one rank/process is required for VSCode
+• -n1 requests a single rank - only one rank/process is required for VS Code

 • --pty allows forwarding of terminal I/O, for bash to work interactively